azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 [Back to top...](Readme.md#contents)

-### Extending ARM Template Checker for your organisation
+### Extending ARM Template Checker for your organization
-Before you can extend ARM Template Checker, You need to understand how ARM Template Checker works.
+You can extend ARM template checker for your organization like, adding support to scan new services (which currently not supported by ARM Checker) or adding new controls to existing services in ARM Checker.
+But before extending ARM Template Checker, we need to understand how ARM Template Checker works.

 ### How ARM Checker scans a control